 How to configure Apple Volume Purchase Program (VPP) in Applivery #

-Applivery provides a seamless integration with Apple Volume Purchase Program (VPP) for purchasing apps and books licenses and install company-private apps to managed Apple devices running iOS and macOS.
+Applivery provides a seamless integration with the Apple Volume Purchase Program (VPP) for purchasing app and book licenses and installing company-private apps to managed Apple devices running iOS and macOS.

-In this article you will learn how to configure Apple Volume Purchase Program (VPP) in Applivery.
-There are some pre-requisites that you must have into consideration:
+In this article, you will learn how to configure the Apple Volume Purchase Program (VPP) in Applivery.
+There are some pre-requisites that you must take into consideration:

 - You have an active Applivery Apple Device Management license.